-author's permission.
-A violation of the Copyright Law qualifies per se as an unlawful act.
-Culpability (the responsibility for wrongdoing) is required only if the aggrieved party intends to file and support a claim for damages.
+For an act to qualify as unlawful it must have interfered with the inherent moral or economic powers of the author or rights holder and must have taken place without the author's permission.
+A violation of the Copyright Law qualifies as an unlawful act.
+Culpability is required only if the aggrieved party intends to file and support a claim for damages.[20]